Pacific Southwest, Region 9: Superfund

 Investigation and Cleanup Activities

 This site is being addressed in five stages: immediate actions and four long-term remedial phases which were divided, for the most part geographically, into four operable units.
 These operable units are identified as follows: (1) East March/Main Base; (2) West March; (3) the Panero Area which is IRP site 33; and (4) the entire base.
 Operable Unit 2 has been split into two OUs, the Reserve open portion and the closing portion.
 Operable Unit 3 is no longer included in the CERCLA process because the contamination is petroleum only, which is exempt from CERCLA.
 OU3 is being investigated and remediated with the oversight of the RWQCB.
-The Air Force completed a base-wide 5 year review in 2009.
+The Air Force completed a base-wide 5 year review in 2009 and 2014.

 In 1988, the Air Force closed all contaminated drinking water wells on and off base.
 Affected residents off base were initially provided with bottled water and then were connected to the public water supply.
 People on base are provided water through the municipal water system from the Eastern Water District.
 In 1990, design of a system to remove VOCs from groundwater began.
 The contaminated groundwater interception and treatment system was put into operation in 1992.
 The removal of abandoned underground storage tanks and contaminated soil was completed by the Air Force in 1992.
 In 1993, the Air Force began pumping and disposing of free product floating on the groundwater beneath a fueling system.